LongBu/AWS-MLS-C01-Study-Guide/README.md

 ```
 ![Detailed Sagemaker Lifecycle](https://cdn.thenewstack.io/media/2018/11/003c9b68-sagemaker-architecture.png)
   * Note: ECR (aka the EC2 Container Registry) spins up instances for deployment of endpoint to make inferences in production as is needed

+####### SM Automatic Scaling
+  * You set up a scaling policy to define target metrics, min/max capacity, cooldown periods
+  * Works with CloudWatch
+  * Dynamically adjusts number of instances for a production variant
+  * Load test your configuration before using it!

+####### SM  and Availability Zones
+  * SageMaker automatically attempts to distribute instances across availability zones
+  * But you need more than one instance for this to work!
+  * Deploy multiple instances for each production endpoint
+  * Configure VPC’s with at least two subnets, each in a different AZ

 ##### SM integration with Docker